 At Maplewell Hall School, we have introduced and developed a variety of intervention strategies to help support students who have qualified for the Pupil Premium.
 We have studied the Sutton Trust Report which is a Teaching and Learning Toolkit which provides guidance for teachers and schools on how to use their resources to improve the attainment of disadvantaged pupils.
-As a result of our research we are committed to providing after-school tuition in both English and Maths.
+As a result of our research we are committed to providing after-school tuition in English, Maths and Science.

 What is After-School Tuition?

 After school tuition is an exciting opportunity for our students to access extra tuition in one of the core subjects – English, maths or science.
 The staffing ratio is usually 1 staff to 2 students although tuition sometimes happens in small groups or 1:1.
 This decision is based on the needs of the students.
 Students receive personalised targets and get focussed support and guidance from both the tutor and the student’s class teacher.

 The GCSE tuition is very popular among our students.
 This is a valuable time for exam technique and revision.
 All of the students who attend these sessions express how much they value this time in preparation for their exams.

 The tuition activities take place Monday to Thursday from 3.45pm-4.45pm.

 Extra tuition has a high impact on student outcomes and we feel confident that this helps our students to fulfil their potential.
 Here are just a few benefits of attending the after school tuition program:

 - Tutoring improves confidence

 - Tutoring can improve students’ grades